peachpiecompiler/peachpie-docs/docs/php/phar.md

 - entry has no extension and starts with `#!php# <?php` openinig tag.
 - entry has a well known extension (`.inc`, `.php5`, `.module`) and contains the openinig tag `#!php# <?php`.

-Note, this behaviour is may change.
+Note, this behaviour may change.

 ## Runtime API